 Who can reach families through their daily routines, and working with them to ensure messages about language learning are embedded into everyday life

-From April this year, we’ll be working with local businesses, early years settings and community services in Birmingham, Stoke, Newcastle, Manchester, Peterborough, Nottingham and Swindon.
+We work with local businesses, early years settings and community services in Birmingham, Stoke, Newcastle, Manchester, Peterborough, Nottingham and Swindon.

 To find out more about the Home Learning Environment initiative and how you can get involved as a business or volunteer, please email the team on firstname.lastname@example.org.